Documentation

 Export Entire Project

-Download your complete project as a Laravel application:
+Download your complete project as a ZIP file ready to use with Laravel:

 1. Go to Project Settings